rzr/iotivity-example/README.md

 ## Usage: ##

-It has been tested with IoTivity 1.1.0 and later (up to 1.2.0+RC4 at least), on various OS (Tizen, Yocto, Debian).
+It has been tested with IoTivity 1.2.0 on various OS (Tizen, Yocto, Debian).

 ## Resources: ##